 Evaluating Trail Alignment Options to Connect Popular Trail Systems

-Snyder & Associates began working with Dallas County Conservation Board to identify a feasible trail route connecting the Raccoon River Valley Trail in Perry to the High Trestle Trail in Woodward in 2014.
-Known as the Let’s Connect trail segment, this project will create a significant link between the two popular destination trail systems.
+The High Trestle and Raccoon River Valley Trails are two of the most popular and heavily used trail systems in the State of Iowa.
+However, these two trails were separated by nine miles between the communities of Woodward and Perry.
+In 2014, Snyder & Associates began working with the Dallas County Conservation Board to identify a feasible trail route to connect the Raccoon River Valley Trail in Perry to the High Trestle Trail in Woodward.
+Promoted as the “Let’s Connect” trail segment when completed, this project will create a significant link between these two popular destination trail systems.

 Former Railroad Right-of-Way Creates Challenging Trail Alignment

 Many trail systems in Iowa (including the High Trestle and Raccoon River Valley Trails) are fully or partially constructed on former railroad rights-of-way (ROW), taking advantage of existing grading and property rights agreements.
 Our team experienced challenges with the alignment of the Let’s Connect trail route because the former railroad right-of-way between Perry and Woodward had long ago been abandoned and reverted to adjacent property owners.
 In some places, the right-of-way parcels remained intact.
 In others, the right-of-way and former grade were completely obliterated.

 Our team’s initial task was to find suitable routes, ideally with property owners willing to work (in principle) with the Dallas County Conservation Board to accommodate the trail design.
 Snyder & Associates reviewed and evaluated nine separate alignments based on several factors, including the availability of ROW (or ability to acquire), public feedback, route directness, safety, anticipated construction costs, and a preliminary environmental review.